WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/PullUp_PullDown_Resistors/index.md

 ![](../Support_Files/PullUp_Resistor_Circuit.svg)

-[Just as with a pull-down resistor, when the button is pressed, it shorts to ground, so the ]
+Just as with a pull-down resistor, when the button is pressed, it shorts to ground, so the input at `1` will see a `LOW` signal, because any voltage at `1` will _sink_ to ground.

+## Strong vs. Weak Pulling Resistors

+Typically, in modern, power-efficient circuits where the switching components react to voltage, rather than current, the resistance used in pull ups and pull downs is very high, `10kΩ` or more, up to millions of Ohms, which allows only a small amount of current to leak.

+A lower amount of resistance will exert a stronger "pull" one way or the other, and a higher amount of resistance will exert a weaker pull.
+For this reason, high value pulling resistors are known as _weak_ pull-downs or pull-ups, and lower value resistors are known as _strong_ pull-ups or pull-downs.

+Because of the physical nature of electricity, stronger pull-ups and pull-downs will react also faster than weaker ones.

+We'll examine these considerations more deeply later.

 ## Internal Pull-Ups and Pull-Downs